Eltham (Vic.)

 Eltham features high concentrations of family households, with a higher-than-average median household size

-Family households account for 81.4% of all households, consisting of 42.7% couples with children, 27.9% couples without children, and 10.3% single parent families.
+Family households account for 81.4% of all households, including 42.7% couples with children, 27.9% couples without children, and 10.3% single parent families.
 Non-family households comprise the remaining 18.6%, with lone person households at 17.7% and group households making up 0.9% of the total.
-The median household size is 2.8 people, larger than the Greater Melbourne average of 2.6.
+The median household size is 2.8 people, which is larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households